-One of the world’s largest and most famous yacht races attracts sailors of all ages and abilities from across the globe, sailing some 1700 boats which range from true classics to the latest one-designs and multi-hulls.
+7 July 2018 - One of the world’s largest and most famous yacht races attracts sailors of all ages and abilities from across the globe, sailing some 1700 boats which range from true classics to the latest one-designs and multi-hulls.
 It is a fantastic event for spectators with numerous vantage points across the Island - see our spectator guide.
-This event is on Sat 1 July 2017.

 Competitors arrive from all over the world to follow the 50 nautical mile course.
 Starting on the famous Royal Yacht Squadron line off Cowes, the fleet races westwards to The Needles, and then eastwards to round St Catherine's Point and on to Bembridge Ledge buoy, and back into the Solent heading west to the finish line off Cowes.

 As technology improves, record breaking has become an important feature of the race, particularly since a multihull class was introduced in 1961.
 The course record in 1962 was set by Don Robertson at 5 hours 50 minutes.
 On the 50th anniversary of the race in 1986, things got a whole lot quicker with "Paragon", sailed by Mike Whipp and Olympic medalist Rodney Pattison, flying round in just 3 hours 55 minutes and 28 seconds, creating a new race record.
 This stood for 5 years until Francis Joyon and 'Idec' recorded a time of 3 hours 8 minutes and 29 seconds in 2001 - a record that was not beaten until 2013, when Sir Ben Ainslie helmed his AC45 catamaran to post the first sub-three-hour race with a time of 2 hours 52 minutes and 15 seconds.